Davis and North Carolina host Boston College

 BOTTOM LINE: North Carolina hosts Boston College after RJ Davis scored 21 points in North Carolina’s 67-66 loss to the Wake Forest Demon Deacons.

-The Tar Heels are 7-2 in home games.
-North Carolina scores 81.5 points while outscoring opponents by 6.1 points per game.
+The Tar Heels are 7-2 on their home court.
+North Carolina leads the ACC with 14.9 fast break points.

-The Eagles are 1-7 in conference play.
+The Eagles are 1-7 in conference matchups.
 Boston College gives up 73.9 points to opponents while being outscored by 4.5 points per game.

-North Carolina is shooting 46.6% from the field this season, 0.7 percentage points higher than the 45.9% Boston College allows to opponents.
-Boston College averages 6.1 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.8 per game North Carolina gives up.
+North Carolina’s average of 7.4 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 7.6 per game Boston College gives up.
+Boston College averages 69.4 points per game, 6.0 fewer points than the 75.4 North Carolina gives up.

-TOP PERFORMERS: Davis is averaging 17.5 points and 3.9 assists for the Tar Heels.
+TOP PERFORMERS: Elliot Cadeau is averaging 10.6 points and 6.2 assists for the Tar Heels.
 Ian Jackson is averaging 18.3 points over the last 10 games.

-Donald Hand Jr. is scoring 14.2 points per game with 6.6 rebounds and 1.3 assists for the Eagles.
-Chad Venning is averaging 13.6 points over the last 10 games.
+Chas Kelley III is averaging 4.4 points for the Eagles.
+Donald Hand Jr. is averaging 14.6 points over the last 10 games.

 LAST 10 GAMES: Tar Heels: 6-4, averaging 76.2 points, 31.9 rebounds, 14.1 assists, 5.7 steals and 4.1 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 72.1 points per game.